 - Rapid onset of mild weakness on one side of the face

-- Drooping of eyelids on one side making one eye look slightly lower than the other
+- Drooping of eyelids on one side makes one eye look slightly lower than the other

 - Drooping of lips on one side of the face causing spilling of saliva from that side

-- Pain around the jaws and in the mandibular area around ears on the affected side
+- Pain around the jaws and in the mandibular area around the ears on the affected side

 - Complete loss or decreased ability to taste